merRen22/inbox-smart-contract/README.md

 ## Test

 The basic flow consist on the compiler taking the contract source code and genereting the bytecode and an ABI ( interface ).
 The bytecode will be deploy on a local test network using Ganache and the ABI will be feed to Web3 so we have programmatinc access.

+To run the test use this command 👇

+`npm run test`

+## Deploy

+To compile and deploy the contract create a `.env` file and fill the url of the api in Infura and your mnemonic from your wallet.
+Finally use this command 👇

+`node deploy.js`